 In keeping with the theme of looking to the future, the Twentieth Anniversary Macintosh also signaled a change inside Apple.

 Blaming the company’s dysfunctional culture, head designer Robert Brunner quit Apple shortly before the Twentieth Anniversary Macintosh came to market.
 That cleared the way for Jony Ive — who worked as a designer on the project — to rise through the ranks.

 The Twentieth Anniversary Macintosh was one of the first computers to get started within Apple’s design group, rather than its engineering department.
-Given Ive’s lofty position within Apple today, this has become standard practice.
+Given Ive’s lofty position within Apple in later years, this became standard practice.
 But that certainly wasn’t the case in the mid-1990s.

 The Twentieth Anniversary Mac arrived as Apple went through enormous changes, with former CEO Gil Amelio stepping down and Steve Jobs rejoining the company as part of its NeXT acquisition.
 Steve Wozniak came back as an adviser, too.
 For a short period of time, 1997 really was like 1977 again.
 Co-founders Jobs and Woz briefly played a bigger role in Apple than they had in years.